cogentcore/core/text/textcore/README.md

 * we need to fix line width on our core.Canvas and cleanup junk in htmlcanvas code.

-* we need to do xyz and video on web.
+* web: do xyz and video sources.

 * Text editor is not rendering a lot of stuff on Retina display: base.onsurface color is not updating -- need to figure out why.

 * web Border width too small on many widgets on Retina: need DPR multiplier.

 * High precision text rendering on web?
 Kai do benchmarks.

-* Spinner plus buttons sometimes erroneously render black backgrounds, especially when scrolling in table in demo

 * move shaper to renderwindow so popup menus etc don't need to make their own?
 SVG too!? is every icon getting a shaper?